Historic sites in Odense

 Cnut the Holy - King and Saint

-Cnut was a Christian king who fought to strengthen the power of the church.
-He was killed during in Odense Cathedral and was later canonized.
+King Cnut the Holy was King of Denmark from 1080 until his death in 1086.
+He was the son of Sweyn Estridsen and brother of Harald Hen.
+Cnut was a Christian king who fought to strengthen the power of the church and introduce reforms in the country.
+He was killed during a rebellion in Odense and was later canonized.

 Marking of the original Albani Church